What is Foster Care?

 - Of those, 88% of those children continued to be involved with that community support post-discharge.

 - Reunification with family members occurs, on average, after 8 months in foster care.

 - When reunification cannot be achieved, a finalized adoption can be achieved, on average, after 21 months.

-- Wesley Spectrum’s foster program currently serves over 100 children and teens who are placed with over 60 certified resource families.
+- Wesley Family Service’s foster program currently serves nearly 100 children and teens who are placed with over 60 certified resource families.

-- Eleven children placed within Allegheny County were eligible for aftercare and Wesley Spectrum was the identified provider for eight of these families.
+- Eleven children placed within Allegheny County were eligible for aftercare and Wesley Family Services was the identified provider for eight of these families.